 |1||= 4 * 3 * 10|

-The easiest way to perform multiplication in Excel is to use the * operator, as shown in the above spreadsheet on the right.
-This formula consists of the = sign, followed by two or more numbers, separated by the * operator.
+The simplest way to perform multiplication in Excel is to type in the = sign, followed by two or more numbers, separated by the * operator.

 |1||= B1 * B2 * B3||4|

 As with all Excel formulas, instead of typing numbers directly into the formula, you can use references to cells containing numbers in your multiplication formula.

 An example of how perform multiplication in Excel, using cell references, is shown in cell A1 of the above spreadsheet on the right.
 This formula multiplies the numbers in cells B1, B2 and B3 (i.e. the values 4, 3 and 10), and again, returns the value 120.

 Instead of using the * operator, as shown above, you can use the built-in Excel Product Function to perform a multiplication in Excel.

 The format of the Excel Product function is:

 where number1, [number2], etc. are one or more numeric values (or references to cells containing numeric values) that you want to multiply together.